 Playtime at the Shangri-La

-The Shangri-La Hotel swimming pool is one of the best in Singapore.
+The Shangri-La Hotel swimming pool is one of the most beautiful in Singapore.
 Surrounded by tropical landscaping and palm trees, the resort feel to this swimming pool belies its city centre location.
 The swimming pool features two shallow areas for the kids to splash about in, and some fun fountains to run in and out of.
-There are also beach balls to throw around and floating armchairs to play on.

-There are plenty of sunloungers surrounding the pool, and if you’re lucky you’ll be offered a foot massage by one of the spa staff as you lie and relax.
-We also appreciated the ice creams and other goodies that were brought around at regular intervals.
+There are plenty of sunloungers surrounding the pool, and we also appreciated the slushies and other goodies that were brought around at regular intervals.

-Adjacent to the pool is a large grassy lawn to run around on and if you’re feeling really energetic, there are also four flood-lit tennis courts and a 24-hour gym.
+For those with energy to spare, there are also four flood-lit tennis courts and a 24-hour gym.
 For some adult-only me-time, the CHI spa offers the usual selection of massages, facials and treatments.

 Dinnertime at the Shangri-La

 From dim sum and noodle soups, to freshly made omelettes and pancakes, cold cuts, croissants, fruit juices, cereals, cakes, curries, donuts and even ice-cream.
-Luckily I managed to keep the ice-cream station (complete with a choice of toppings) secret from my kids, but the chocolate donuts were a little more obvious.
-I know many a mum on the move will be happy to learn that sparkling wine is also on offer!
+Luckily I manage to keep the ice-cream station (complete with a choice of toppings) secret from my kids, but the chocolate donuts were a little more obvious.
+I know many a parent will be happy to learn that sparkling wine is also on offer!

 Located within the Garden Wing, the Waterfall offers southern Italian cuisine, including fresh seafood and handmade pastas, all to be washed down with an extensive wine list of Italian wines.
-Guests staying in the Garden Wing can choose to have breakfast at the Waterfall.
+We love the beautiful fresh pasta dishes here and the pizzas go down well with the kids.